How to talk about money

 Do your homework

-Know what you want and be ready to make your case.
-Say you want to suggest that once-in-a-lifetime holiday:
+Know what you want and be ready make your case.
+Say you want to borrow money from a relative:

-- You might find it useful to bring along bank statements to refer to.
+- Make it clear you’ve thought about how and when you’ll repay it.
+You might find it useful to bring along bank statements to refer to.
 Online banking and mobile apps can be great for accessing useful information wherever, whenever you need them.

 Think before you speak

 Talking about money can get a bit emotional.
 Keep your tone calm and choose your words carefully and keep things friendly and upbeat!
 Try using ‘I statements’ instead of ‘You statements’.
-For example, if a relative often wants to borrow cash in the run up to pay day: “I think there might be a better way to manage money” is easier to hear than “You need to get better at money management”.
+For example: “I don’t think we can afford that” is easier to hear than “You can’t have that”.

 Get to the point